context-hub/docs/docs/contributing.md

 - Creating specialized content modifiers for different languages
 - Building integrations with popular IDEs and tools

-Your contributions, big or small, help make Context Generator a better tool for everyone.
+Your contributions, big or small, help make **CTX** a better tool for everyone.
 We look forward to collaborating with you!

 ## Questions?